-Hopefully, that's all about to change with the release of his new film 'Top Five' – which he wrote, directed and stars in.
-We all really liked the movie – even Howard's typically critical stylist Ralph Cirella.
+Hopefully, that's all about to change with the release of his new film "Top Five" which he wrote, directed and stars in.

 Here are the highlights from Chris's interview with Howard:

-Joel Gallen – who directed Chris Rock's stand-up special 'Never Scared' and 'The Howard Stern Birthday Bash' – asked Chris to do a few minutes of stand up during the Super Bowl Halftime Show.
+Joel Gallen – who directed Chris Rock's stand-up special "Never Scared" and Howard's Birthday Bash – asked Chris to do a few minutes of stand-up during the Super Bowl Halftime Show.
 Chris (in what was probably a wise move) declined the offer.
-'You have to know when to fold 'em.'
+"You have to know when to fold 'em," Rock told Howard.

 Another comedic favorite of Chris's is Bill Cosby, who has been having some trouble in the media lately.
-Chris couldn't really comment on the numerous allegations either way, but he could comment on the fact that Cosby is one of the funniest comedians of all time.
-Howard still doesn't see what's so funny.
+Chris couldn't comment on the numerous allegations against Cosby but he could comment on the fact that Cosby is one of the funniest comedians of all time.
+Howard admitted he still doesn't see what's so funny.

 Chris worked at a Red Lobster while making the rounds as a young stand-up.
-He'd sit in clubs and watch comics like Susie Essman and Joy Behar – they were his college professors.
+He told Howard about sitting in clubs and watching comics like Susie Essman and Joy Behar – they were his "college professors."
 Chris, as we all know, made it to the top tier of comedy, but one of his old Red Lobster co-workers is now running Red Lobster on the East Coast.
 Chris feels that in some way, he failed and his buddy succeeded.

 At the end of the interview, Chris wanted to publicly apologize for his recent comment that Dennis Miller isn't as funny as he used to be.
 Chris didn't mean it - Dennis is still one of the greatest.